 Discover from experienced journalists, photographers, and news writers how to break into print through newspapers.
 Learn what you should do and how you can do it.
 Your questions will be welcomed and carefully answered in the workshop on dealing with newspaper opportunities and adventures.

 TWO-HOUR WORKSHOP: "Building a Writing Investment: Keeping a Journal" - Jerry Hopkins

-A workshop for writers who desire to work with a "Ghost Writer" to develop their ideas and stories.
-Don worked with Writer Cecil Murphey on more than one project in his career.
+Can you write better together?
+In this seminar I'll examine what it's like to write with a co-author.
+Are two heads really better than one?
+And what about having someone else write your story for you?
+Will the perspective of a professional storyteller enhance or detract?
+Don has worked with Writer Cecil Murphey on more than one project in his career.
 His initial best-selling book 90 Minutes in Heaven was a volume that resulted from working with this creative genius who has worked with several best-selling authors--Dr. Ben Carson, Virginia Garberding, Salome Thomas-El, Shaun Alexander, Matt Loehr, Liz Allison, Franklin Graham and Bishop Eddie Long.
-Don Pipe has worked with Murphey on more than three books.
+Don Piper has worked with Murphey on several books.

+For years since my accident I have maintained that it's not what happens to us in life, it's what we do with it that ultimately matters.
+We can indeed turn our disappointments into divine appointments.
+This seminar will help you define what needs to be told and how to tell it.
 This workshop is designed to help writers develop and produce something out of their struggles, suffering, failures and pains good things.
-Insights into dealing with Job-like situations that can be turned into constructive, positive and productive literary and artistic contributions that can become a blessing and benefit to others.
+This workshop will help you gain insights into dealing with Job-like situations that can be turned into constructive, positive and productive literary and artistic contributions that can become a blessing and benefit to others.

 Workshop - "Introduction to Social Media for Writers" - Lexie Smith